There’s a question nearly every pastor struggles with at some time (and for some, it’s every Sunday):

 Another way to say it: Which area of growth seems to be lacking?
 One pastor told me he decided to spend the summer teaching on Biblical parenting because he has observed a number of unruly kids and overwhelmed parents among the congregation.

 Another pastor told me that after doing a survey he discovered that only a small percentage were having a daily time alone with God, so he’s preaching a series on developing a devotional life.
-(By the way, he’s using Seeking God as one of his resources.)

 Another pastor, recently appointed to a new church, told me that he’s preaching through books of the Bible on Sunday nights, and teaching a class on Bible history on Wednesday nights, because he noticed that there was very little Bible study taking place in the small groups and Sunday School classes.
 His goal is to help the congregation develop a closer relationship to Scripture.